• Skip to content

 Equal Pay Act (1963)

 This Act requires employers to pay men and women equally when they do the same work.
-The exception to this is when there is merit-based or seniority differences.
+The exception to this is when there are merit-based or seniority differences.

 Vietnam-Era Veterans Readjustment Act (1974)